 “When he saw that I’m happy with my business he came to help.”

-Back Street Bar is located at #43 Sothearos Boulevard, in the nameless alleyway by the VIP Bakery and is open from 6am-5pm as a café and 5pm-12am as a bar, closed on Mondays.
+Back Street Bar is located at #43 Sothearos Boulevard, in the nameless alleyway by the VIP Bakery and is open every day from 5pm-12am.
+It no longer serves food during the day.
 Tel: 097 31 44 019